 1969 Talk about a writer's revenge!
-Josef Bush, who has adapted De Sade Illustrated at Off-Broadway's Bouwerie Theatre, wreaks havoc on the set, spreading white paint all over it.
+Josef Bush, who adapted De Sade Illustrated at Off-Broadway's Bouwerie Theatre, wreaks havoc on the set, spreading white paint all over it.
 His reason: a nude scene he doesn't approve of has been added.

-1979 Brenda Braxton, Cleavant Derricks, Reginald Vel Johnson, and Lynn Thigpen are among the denizens of Wonderland in But Never Jam Today, Vinnette Carroll's all-black adaptation of Lewis Carroll's classic "Alice in Wonderland."
-It will run 8 performances at the Longacre Theatre.
+1979 Brenda Braxton, Cleavant Derricks, Reginald Vel Johnson, and Lynn Thigpen are among the denizens of Wonderland in But Never Jam Today, Vinnette Carroll and Bob Larimer's all-black adaptation of Lewis Carroll's classic Alice in Wonderland.
+The production opens on this day in history.
+However, it runs a short eight regular performances at the Longacre Theatre.